kmoyung/BENG-183/Homework3.md

 **(a) How much content in the human genome is protein-coding and non-protein coding genes?
 (5 pts)**

+5% of the human genome is protein-coding, and the other 95% are non-protein coding.

 **(b) What is the challenge of studying RNA-RNA interaction?
 (5 pts)**

+There is an astronimcal number of possible RNA pairs, meaning the number of interactions are extremely large.

 #### Question 5 (25 pts)

 **(a) What is the main information that MARIO provided?
 (5 pts)**

+MARIO's main function is a high-throughput mapping of RNA-RNA interaction networks in vivo.

 **(b) Describe how MARIO works.
 (10 pts)**